hxg10636/hxg10636.github.io/about.md

 ## Profile Image

-This little kid wants to be a data analyst in the future
+This is a photo I took in China when I was very young
 <img class="mx-auto w-1/2" src="{{site.baseurl}}/assets/img/60943297.jpg">

 # Abount Me